exlskills/devstack/docs/minimal-configuration-install.md

 export COMPOSE_IGNORE_ORPHANS=1
 ```

-- Create directories for MongoDB data (optional, done to ensure that the folders are owned by the local user)
+- Create directory for data volumes used by the containers (optional, to assign the ownership to the host's user; subdirectories will have ownership per docker-compose and containers' users)
 ```
-mkdir -p ../data/var-lib-mongodb
+mkdir ../data
 ```

 - Review and update `.config.yml` file which contains parameters used by the installation process executed by the installer container